-My major reason for concern is the prevalence of Lyme disease and peripheral neuropathy.
-This illness is endemic in some parts of United States especially including the Northeast United States, and other wooded areas.
+A major reason for concern is the prevalence of Lyme disease and peripheral neuropathy.
+This illness is endemic in some parts of United States, especially including the Northeast United States and other wooded areas.
 It is especially prevalent upon the island of Nantucket where I spend a lot of time.

 It is very important to establish a diagnosis early.
-If diagnosis and treatment are delayed, the chances of developing peripheral neuropathy increase greatly.
+If diagnosis and treatment are delayed, the chances of developing peripheral neuropathy greatly increases.

 In addition to neuropathy symptoms, arthritic symptoms can and do often develop.

 Establishing the Lyme disease diagnosis early on is essential to successful treatment and shortening neuropathy recovery time!